dburian/transformer_document_embedding/log/student_structural_experiments.md

   reason the best model)
 - if we look at the top models from CLS pooling and the best model from mean pooling we see that mean pooling is always better except for IMDB and S2ORC.

+### 20.3.
+Mean pooling, glb attention, RealNews & Wiki

+Relevant files:
+- `evaluations/structural_eval` -- from [GS from
+  18.3.](#183-mean-pooling-global-attention-realnews-wiki)

+Results:
+- for whatever reason the results dramatically changed from [previous evaluation](#133-comparing-cls-and-mean-pooling-of-structural-gs-only-with-wikipedia)
+- best max-marginals:
+    - mse with lambda 1
+    - cos_dist with lambda 1.5
+    - cos_dist with lambda 0.1
+- best models overall:
+    - max marginals mse with lambda 1
+    - max marginals cos_dist with lambda 1.5
+    - sbert
+    - contrastive
+    - max marginals cos_dist with lambda 0.1
+    - cos_dist
+    - max marginals cost_dist with lambda 1
+- so for whatever reason max marginals mse with lambda 1 is suddenly good, even though other mse variants are the worst 3 models
+- also cosine is suddenly worse than sbert (mm lambda 1, cos_dist, and contrastive)
+- this raises a question whether to use mm mse lambda 1, even though the loss actually does something different than what our goal was
+  - the decision is to continue with both variants (best basic loss = cos_dist and mm mse lam 1) and see how the situation will look once we add contextual teacher

+### 25.3.
+Comparing cls glb attn. and no glb attn., MEAN pooling, RealNews & Wiki

+Relevant files:
+- `evaluations/structural_eval`
+- `evaluations/glb_structural_eval` -- [GS from
+  ](#203-mean-pooling-no-global-attention-realnews-wiki)

+Results:
+- just without glb attn:
+    - best mm loss:
+        - mse, lambda 1
+        - cos_dist, lam 0.5
+        - cos_dist, lam 1
+    - best overall:
+        - mm mse, lam 1
+        - mm, cos_dist, lam 0.5
+        - cos_dist
+        - mm cos_dist, lam 1
+        - contrastive,
+        - mm cos_dist, lam 0.1
+        - mm cos_dist, lam 1.5
+        - sbert
+        - longformer
+    - again mm mse lambda 1 was clearly the best
+    - cos_dist very close third
+    - mm mse, lam 1 had very good score for pan, which launched it to the first place (the same didn't happen for glb attn.)

+- comparing w/ and w/o glb attn.:
+    - total order:
+        - no glb., mm mse, lam 1
+        - no glb., mm cos_dist, lam 0.5
+        - no glb., cos_dist (very close)
+        - no glb., mm cos_dist, lam 1
+        - no glb., contrastive
+        - no glb., mm cos_dist, lam 0.1
+        - glb., mm mse, lam 1
+        - no glb., mm cos_dist, lam 1.5
+        - sbert
+    - clearly no glb. is better significantly better
+    - ergo we can avoid using global attention, and do the following experiments
+      with:
+        - no glb., mm mse, lam 1 -- best overall
+        - no glb., cos_dist -- best basic loss